 European Cooperating States

-The aim is to stimulate relations with interested European countries, to expand the overall European scientific and industrial base and to enrich ESA as a research and development organisation.
+The definition of this new frame for cooperation dates back to 2001.
+It then opened up opportunities for four European countries, the Czech Republic, Hungary, Poland and Romania, to be involved more closely with ESA programmes, procurements and activities.
+The intention was to stimulate relations with interested European countries, to expand the overall European scientific and industrial base and to enrich ESA as a research and development organisation.

-In each case, the participation is to be defined in a five-year Plan for European Cooperating State (PECS) to be jointly agreed by ESA and the country concerned.
-Since 2003, ESA has signed 11 European Cooperating States Agreements with the following countries:
+In each case, the participation is to be defined in a five-year Plan for European Cooperating State (PECS) to be jointly agreed.
+This third-party funding scheme aims at increasing the national space competences and enabling ESA and the ECS to start working together on concrete activities.
+The PECS Committee, acting in coordination with ESA, monitors and controls the execution of the Plan.

 - Hungary, April 2003